-The first cases were reported September 3, but most cases occurred between October 1 and December 31, the CDC said.
-About 18 percent of victims were hospitalized as a result of their illness, and patients' ages have ranged from 2 months to 98 years.
+According to CDC sources, at least 388 people have been infected with this strain since September 3, but most cases occurred between October 1 and December 31, the disease agency said.
+About 18 percent of cases were hospitalized as a result of their illness, and patients have ranged from two months to 98 years of age.

-The other 37 states are each reporting fewer than 20 cases.
+The other 37 states are each reporting anywhere from one to 19 cases.

-Eight states have reported no cases connected to the outbreak.
-They are Montana, New Mexico, Louisiana, Mississippi, South Carolina, Florida, Alaska and Hawaii.
+The eight states that have not reported any cases connected to the outbreak are Montana, New Mexico, Louisiana, Mississippi, South Carolina, Florida, Alaska and Hawaii.

-Strains of salmonella linked to previous outbreaks have been traced to contaminated eggs, meat, poultry, vegetables, pet food and peanut butter.
+Various strains of salmonella have been linked to previous outbreaks, caused by contaminated eggs, meat, poultry, vegetables, pet food and even peanut butter.

-Salmonella infections can be treated with antibiotics, though some strains are resistant to these drugs, according to the CDC.
-Most people infected develop diarrhea, fever and abdominal cramps within a few days of infection, and their illness can last up to a week.
+Salmonella infections are caused by bacteria and if necessary can be treated with antibiotics, although some strains have become resistant to these drugs, according to the CDC Web site.
+Most people infected will develop diarrhea, fever and abdominal cramps within a few days of infection, and their illness can last up to a week.

-Most recover without treatment, but some may suffer dehydration and, in severe cases, require hospitalization.
+Most recover without any treatment, but some may suffer dehydration and in severe cases require hospitalization.

-Children, senior citizens, people with chronic illnesses and those with weak immune systems tend to be at highest risk for complications, according to the National Institutes of Health.
+The youngest and oldest patients and chronically ill people with compromised immune systems are at highest risk for severe complications, according to the National Institutes of Health.